earthly/website/blog/_posts/2021-08-12-convert-to-from-json.md

 ## Convert JSON to CSV via the Command Line and Choose Ordering Column

-The down side to the previous two approaches is that which columns to include and in which order can't be specified.
-Both `jq` and `dazel` support a query language which is capable of handling such rules but the `jsonv` tool is an easy way to accomplish this without learning a query language.
+The downside to the previous two approaches is that you can't specify which columns to exclude nor their order.
+Both `jq` and `dazel` support a query language for customizing the output, but if you don't want to dive into CSS selectors, the `jsonv` tool is a great alternative.

-To convert we will use `jsonv` and pipe it our JSON file.
-It also takes a list of columns to include and by default outputs the CSV file to standard out.
-We redirect this output to a file.
+To convert, we will use `jsonv` and pipe it our JSON file.
+Then, we will specify the columns to include, and we redirect its output to a file.

 ``` bash
 cat simple.json | jsonv id,color,value > simple.csv